Service Leadership Team Biographies

 Katherine joined the Service as a Human Resources Officer in 2007.
 She started her career in manufacturing as part of her degree programme, moving to retail, the NHS and then the charity sector working in various human resources roles gaining a broad range of experience.

-Katherine’s portfolio as Director of People and Organisational Development, includes human resources, organisational development, health and wellbeing, communications, governance, project assurance and workforce planning.
+Katherine’s portfolio as Director of People and Organisational Development, includes human resources, organisational development, health and wellbeing, communications, governance and workforce planning.
 She also manages apprenticeships where the Service has been recognised externally for its innovative firefighter apprenticeship programme.

 Katherine graduated from University of Sunderland in 2005 with a BA (hons) in Human Resource Management and is a chartered member of the Chartered Institute of Personnel Development (CIPD) and holds a CIPD level 7 Diploma in Human Resource Management.